 Don’t forget to explain that you can help them grow their business.
 While this may seem obvious, often a client won’t be aware of all the services you provide, so go through all that you can do for them.

-Remember that getting clients onboard smoothly relies on building trust.
+Getting clients onboarded smoothly relies on building trust.
 They are asking you to handle sensitive data and systems, which is a lot of faith to put in someone they don't know very well.
 It's important to constantly be aware of this and make them feel comfortable.

 Show where you’re currently sitting amongst everything else that will happen in the relationship.
 Your initial meeting is only the first stage of what will hopefully be a long and mutually beneficial relationship, so it will help to position this first session and orientate your client with where it fits amongst the bigger picture.